Morrizzzzz/archeologie_monitor_scripts/README.md

 # Archeologie monitor scripts

+In this repository a script has been created that calculate the area of various land-use types (based on top10 vector) for Dutch archaeological listed protected sites.

+In order to get the script running there are two approaches:

+# 1. Run the script through a jupyter notebook

+The notebook can be accessed here [jupyter_notebook](https://github.com/Morrizzzzz/archeologie_monitor_scripts/blob/main/union_monitor.ipynb)
-In order to run these scripts it is recommended to follow the installation instructions of the [introduction to geospatial python](https://esciencecenter-digital-skills.github.io/geospatial-python/#software-setup) course.
+In order to run the scripts it is recommended to follow the installation instructions of the [introduction to geospatial python](https://esciencecenter-digital-skills.github.io/geospatial-python/#software-setup) course.

 The script uses the following libraries:
 - geopandas